akuya-ekorot/seg-fault/0x002-shell_navigation/README.md

 - Before you go anywhere, figure out where you are first.
 That sounds like something a monk would say.
   - and that brings us to our first command.
   - when you're in the terminal, you can check where you are using the `pwd` command.
-  - (which stands for 'print working directory') and does exactly what the name says.
+  - (which stands for 'print working directory') and it does exactly what the name says.
 It prints the path to your current working directory.
   - Knowing where we are before running commands is important because most commands read and write files in the current working directory.
   - Here's an example of running `pwd` in your home directory.